 Chelmsford real estate guide & listings for sale

-The preferred approach to get around in Chelmsford is very often a car.
-Parking is generally easy.
-However, Chelmsford is not a very convenient part of Greater Sudbury for getting around by public transit.
-Nevertheless, there are a few bus lines.
-It is very impractical for pedestrians to navigate Chelmsford because almost no daily needs can be carried out without the use of a vehicle.
+The favoured method to get around in Chelmsford is usually driving.
+Parking is quite easy.
+In contrast, travelling by public transit is very hard in Chelmsford.
+Nonetheless, the community is served by a few bus lines.
+It is very inconvenient for pedestrians to navigate Chelmsford because almost no common errands can be run without the use of a vehicle.

 In Chelmsford, around 60% of dwellings are single detached homes, but small apartment buildings and townhouses are also present in the housing stock.
 This part of Greater Sudbury is primarily composed of four or more bedroom and three bedroom homes.
 Around 70% of the population of this community own their home whereas the rest are renters.
 Around half of properties in this area were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.

 It can be very hard to walk to high schools and primary schools from houses for sale in Chelmsford.
 Furthermore, parents and their kids may find it very difficult to get to daycares as a pedestrian.
 With regards to food, in vast majority cases, a car is needed to buy groceries.